Let's keep going!

 The size of the bucket is 25 cm x 18 cm x 24 cm.

-How is the waste sorted after it has been disposed of in containers?
+How is waste sorted after it is disposed of in the container?

 Does the use of bags for sorting conflict with environmental objectives?